rubencg195/GRADREC/SoftwareEngineering/profile.md

 # Profile Page
 The profile page is designed for the users to fill out their personal information.
 In the case of students, the idea is to create a profile that will attract professor and increase their chances of being approved for a project.
 In the case of Project Managers, some of the information shown here will be displayed along side their projects, so we recommend for project managers to fill out the information in a way that will be appealing for students.
-Although students will not be able this information directly, some of this information will be displayed
+Although students will not be able this information directly, some of this information will be displayed.

+To go back to the index [click here](https://github.com/rubencg195/GRADREC)

 The fields to fill out, are as follows: